quicwg/base-drafts/draft-ietf-quic-transport.md

 # Packet Types and Formats

 We first describe QUIC's packet types and their formats, since some are referenced in subsequent mechanisms.

-Note that unless otherwise noted, all values specified in this document are in little-endian format and all field sizes are in bits.
+All values specified in this document are in big-endian format and all field sizes are in bits.
+When discussing individual bits of fields, the least significant bit is referred to as bit 0.
+Hexadecimal notation is used for describing the value of fields.

 ## Common Header